Privacy Policy

 |---|---|

-| Service Delivery | To provide our invoice audit services, generate reports, and fulfill our contractual obligations |
+| Service Delivery | To provide our invoice audit services, including AI-assisted analysis of submitted documentation, generate reports, and fulfill our contractual obligations |

 | Communication | To respond to inquiries, send service updates, and provide customer support |